[This article first appeared here in June 2018 and has been updated and revised to reflect changes and trends that have occurred since.]

-Business Blog: Build It and They Will Come?
-[Not So Much...]
+Business Blog: Just Build It and They Will Come?
+Right...?

-Now, the other side of that reality is that too many business blogs are largely ineffective.
-And this can often be narrowed down to a few common issues.
+Now, the prevailing reality is that too many business blogs are largely ineffective.
+And the three top reasons often cited in prevailing content marketing wisdom are:

 - Blog posts that are largely self-promoting advertisements thinly veiled as a blog article